 Workdays lost due to sickness.
 The data from the late 1800s were computed from the Historical Labor Statistics Project, available online from eh.net/databases/labor.
 We used all surveys that included employees and the variable "dlostsic."
 There are a large number of "no responses" (-9) yet no observations with "0 days."
 Following Costa (2000), and based our analysis of the other health status variables which indicate that the individuals with -9's report better health than the individuals with positive days lost due to sickness, we treat the -9's as zeroes in our calculations.
 The data from 1915 is from the Metropolitan Life Survey (Stecker (1919)).
 We used "Average Days of Disability for Work per Year of 300 Days" from Table VII.
-The data from 1959-1966 are from the U.S. Department of Health, Education, and Welfare, National Health Survey, Series 10, No. 71 and the data from 1967 to 1995 are from Steckel in Historical Statistics.
+The data from 1959-1966 are from the National Health Survey, Series 10, No. 71 and the data from 1967 to 1995 are from Steckel in Historical Statistics.